From Flea Market Finds to Sea Breezes: A Slow Weekend in Figueira da Foz, Portugal

 Where to Eat: Fresh, Local, and Unpretentious

-Don’t leave without trying a bola de Berlim from the beach vendors or a pastel de nata from Pastelaria Dionísio, a local favorite.
+And whatever you do, leave room for a bola de Berlim from one of the beach vendors or a pastel de nata from Pastelaria Dionísio.
+They’re not fancy, but they’re the kind of simple treat that makes a slow afternoon even better.

 Evening Wind-Down: Where to Catch Sunset and a Drink